ErpNetDocs/tech/concepts/products/product-groups.md

 - Default measurement unit - a measurement unit to be auto assigned to the products created in the group or the sub-group;

 - Product name mask – specifies a mask for the name of the products created in the group or the sub-group.
 The function allows creation of more accurate names that follow a certain pattern.
+The mask needs to be set for each language separately.

 Product groups could also contain other important settings, such as 'Product group required properties', 'Principal recipes', 'Product supply', etc.